simonmichael/hledger/doc/AI.md

 We should strive for more complete accounting, transparency, and truthful discourse that includes all impacts on society and the planet.

-### 18 years of development, what was the sudden shortcoming?
+### After 18 years of development, what was the sudden shortcoming?
 Was it a shortage of time/labor or a technical problem that humans couldn't solve alone?

 - Lots tracking in hledger was unimplemented for many years, because the cost of designing and building it outweighed the need and the available resources